 Regional Council is required by law to accept and process a complete consent application for any kind of water use.
 Each consent application is assessed and considered on a case-by-case, and first in-first served basis.

 We currently manage more than 1300 active resource consents to take and use water in the Bay of Plenty (unless it is a prohibited activity).
-These include for town water, electricity supply or industrial use, horticulture, and agriculture.
+These include for town drinking water, electricity supply or industrial use, horticulture, and agriculture.
 Sixty-seven consents are held for local water supply, seven are held by water bottling companies.

 Our Assessment of Water Availability and Estimates of Current Allocation Levels, October 2016 (pdf.8.46 MB) report gives an overview of how much groundwater and surface water is currently allocated or available for use in the Bay of Plenty.